blitz-js/blitz/README.md

 - Contribute via [Open Collective](https://opencollective.com/blitzjs)
 - Contribute via [Patreon](https://patreon.com/flybayer)

 _Sponsor Blitz and display your logo and hiring status here.
-This is a great way to get in front of early adopters!
-[See options on Open Collective](https://opencollective.com/blitzjs)_
+This is a great way to get in front of early adopters!_

 <br>